 is available to provide to collaborators before formal negotiations occur.
 It offers terms that Northwestern could endorse with efficiency.
 Formal negotiations (including any negotiations involving detailed budgets) must involve Sponsored Research.

-In order to protect each of the collaborators to a potential agreement, or under a potential project, confidential information should NOT be exchanged until an NDA is fully executed by the authorized representatives of each of the collaborators.
+In order to protect each of the collaborators to a potential agreement, or under a potential project, confidential information should NOT be exchanged until a CDA is fully executed by the authorized representatives of each of the collaborators.
 Sponsored Research houses authorized representatives of Northwestern.
 Northwestern faculty members are NOT authorized representatives of Northwestern.